 Man hiking along the Chilnualna Falls Trail with the lower portion of Chilnualna Falls to the right.

+Be prepared for several stream crossings along the way, especially during the peak run-off season.
 Usually, you can cross them safely by rock hopping or carefully balancing yourself over a few logs.

 The trail continues to ascend in and out of the forest with views of Wawona and a magnificent granite dome, known as Wawona Dome.